MG Motor: Rise in popularity

+Recent history and prominence

 In 2024, MG introduced the new generation of the three of its internal combustion engine vehicles, the MG3, MG HS, and MG ZS.
 The new generation HS is a rebadged model of the Chinese market Roewe RX5.

 The most popular MG Motor product in international markets is the MG ZS.
 It is one of the most exported car from China, with 201,874 units exported from China to international markets in 2023, not including the MG ZS EV with 49,418 units exported.
 Total cumulative sales of the ZS since its introduction reached 999,612 units as of December 2023.
 The ZS consistently ranks amongst the top ten of the best selling cars in the United Kingdom.
 As of May 2025, it ranked as the 6th best selling vehicle in the United Kingdom of the year so far.
 In 2025, the hybrid version of the MG ZS was awarded Best Hybrid Car by British motoring magazine Carbuyer.